nandan-mandaliya-05/Collection_Manipulator/README.md

 └── requirements.txt
 ```

-Since this project uses Python's built-in functionality, external packages may not be required.
+Since the project uses Python's built-in features, no external libraries are required for the current version.

 ---

-# 🚀 How to Run
+# 🚀 How to Run the Project

 ## 1. Clone the Repository